scarletquasar/MelonRuntime/projects/melon-docs/modules/dotnet.md

 ## getStaticMethod (Method)

-Returns a .NET internal static method using an expression with the template: `[Namespace:Type:Method]`.
+Returns a static .NET method using an expression with the template: `[Namespace:Type:Method]`.
 Can be used to call any static method that is currently loaded by the internal program, including ALL built-in ones (from the framework) and/or related to [CLI.NET](https://github.com/victoriaquasar/Cli.NET).

 **⚡ Usage (JavaScript):**